SOIL HEALTH PARTNERSHIP | ALL RIGHTS RESERVED © 2016

 “Farming is always evolving,” Smith says.

-Over the next five years, we plan to identify, test and measure management practices that improve soil health and benefit farmers’ operations.
-Right now, many farmers across the country are implementing innovative management practices that result in economic and environmental benefits.
-We plan to build upon the work of these farmers to provide connections between on-farm practices and improving soil health.
+We are identifying, testing and measuring management practices to improve soil health and benefit farmers’ operations.
+Many farmers across the country are implementing innovative management practices that result in economic and environmental benefits.
+We are building upon the work of these farmers to provide connections between on-farm practices and improving soil health.

 We believe the results of this farmer-led project will provide a platform for sharing information from farmers to farmers, with the support and resources to benefit farmers’ bottom lines and agricultural sustainability.
-We want to help provide the spark for greater understanding and more broadly implementing agricultural practices that work best.
+We are helping provide the spark for greater understanding and more broadly implementing agricultural practices that work best.

 An NCGA Initiative